 Because of the large number of standards that might be considered for the CoS, it was necessary to streamline the review process by establishing a CoS review queue.
 As of September 2013, there are 82 standards and guidelines being actively tracked in the CoS review queue.
 These standards and guidelines are being reviewed by the SGIP team experts and will be voted on for inclusion in the CoS once the review process is completed.
-This process has been transferred to the industry-led SGIP with essentially the same process.
+This process has been transferred to the industry-led SGIP essentially unchanged.